FuelLabs/fuels-ts/apps/docs/src/guide/creating-a-fuel-dapp/adding-decrement-functionality.md

 # Adding Decrement Functionality

-To add decrement functionality to our counter, we will have to do two things: 1.
-Add a `decrement_counter` function to our Sway contract, and 2.
-Modify the `./src/pages/index.tsx` file to add a button that calls this function.
+In order to introduce decrement functionality to our counter, we will have to do two things: 1.
+Introduce a `decrement_counter` function to our Sway contract, and 2.
+Modify the `./src/pages/index.tsx` file to introduce a button that calls this function.

 ## 1. Modifying the Sway Contract